Certifiably Robust Variational Autoencoders: IMPLEMENTATION

-In the last section we introduced guarantees on robustness given the Lipschitz constants of the VAE's networks.
+In the last section, we introduced guarantees on robustness assuming the Lipschitz constants of a VAE's networks.
 We now consider how to train a VAE in a manner that ensures these guarantees are met.

-Letting $\mathcal{F}$ be the set of functions that can be learned by an unrestricted neural network, and $\mathcal{L}_M \subset \mathcal{F}$ be the (further restricted) subset of $M$-Lipschitz continuous functions associated with the sets of neural network parameters $\mathcal{L}^\theta_M,\mathcal{L}^\mathcal{\phi}_M$, our constraint can be thought of simply as replacing the standard VAE objective in Eq.~\eqref{eq: likelihood_lower_bound} with the modified objective
+Letting $\mathcal{F}$ be the set of functions that can be learned by an unrestricted neural network, and $\mathcal{L}_M \subset \mathcal{F}$ be the (further restricted) subset of $M$-Lipschitz continuous functions associated with the sets of neural network parameters $\mathcal{L}^\theta_M,\mathcal{L}^\mathcal{\phi}_M$, our constraint can be thought of simply as replacing the standard VAE objective in \eqref{eq: likelihood_lower_bound} with the modified objective

 Referring to VAEs trained this way as \emph{Lipschitz-VAEs}, the question becomes how to enforce this objective.
-Using \citep{anil2018sorting}, we focus on fully-connected networks, although similar ideas extend to convolutional architectures \citep{li2019preventing}.
+Using \cite{anil2018sorting}, we focus on fully-connected networks, although similar ideas extend to other architectures \citep{li2019preventing}.
 First, note that if layer $l$ has Lipschitz constant $M_l$, then the Lipschitz constant of the entire network is $M=\prod_{l=1}^L M_l$ \citep{szegedy2013intriguing}.
-For an $L$-layer fully-connected neural network to be $M$-Lipschitz, it thus suffices to ensure that each layer $l$ has Lipschitz constant $M^{\frac{1}{L}}$.
-If we choose the network non-linearity $\varphi_l(\cdot)$ to be $1$-Lipschitz, and ensure that linear transformation $\mathbf{W}_l$ is also $1$-Lipschitz, then Lipschitz constant $M^{\frac{1}{L}}$ in layer $l$ follows from scaling the outputs of each layer's linear transformation by $M^{\frac{1}{L}}$.
+For an $L$-layer fully-connected neural network to be $M$-Lipschitz, it thus suffices to ensure that each layer has Lipschitz constant $M^{\frac{1}{L}}$.
+If we choose the network non-linearity $\varphi_l(\cdot)$ to be $1$-Lipschitz, and ensure that linear transformation $\mathbf{W}_l$ is also $1$-Lipschitz, then a Lipschitz constant of $M^{\frac{1}{L}}$ in each layer follows from scaling the outputs of each layer by $M^{\frac{1}{L}}$.

 Building on this, our approach to controlling the Lipschitz continuity of VAE encoders and decoders can be seen in Algorithm \ref{alg: training_forward_pass}.
-The key components are Bj\"{o}rck Orthonormalization, which ensures each layer's linear transformation is $1$-Lipschitz (see Appendix \ref{app:lipschitz_implement} for details), and the norm-preserving $\mathrm{GroupSort}$ non-linearity from \cite{anil2018sorting}, which is $1$-Lipschitz.
-This function groups the entries of matrix-vector product $\mathbf{W}_l\mathbf{h}_{l-1}$ in each layer $l$ into some number of groups, and then sorts the entries of each group by ascending order.
-It can be shown that when each group has size two, for any scalar $y$
+The key components are Bj\"{o}rck Orthonormalization, which ensures each layer's linear transformation is $1$-Lipschitz, and the $\mathrm{GroupSort}$ non-linearity from \cite{anil2018sorting}, which is also $1$-Lipschitz.
+See Appendix \ref{app:lipschitz_implement} for more details.